 There are several cave attractions of varying sizes here in Mallorca but the two most popular are on the East Coast in Porto Cristo – the Caves of Drach and the Caves of Hams.

-You can book tours to these Caves of Drach even if you’re in the South West of Mallorca.
+You can book tours to these Caves of Drach even if you’re in the South West of Mallorca which you can do here:

-You can see a video I made about the Hams Caves last summer here if you want to see what it is like.
+You can see a video I made about the Hams Caves here if you want to see what it is like.
 And you can book your ticket here for under 20€.

 Palma Aquarium is a great place to go, particularly if you have kids, and you want to escape the heat.

-The cool, dark aquatic displays will keep you out of the midday sun and entertained.
+The cool, dark aquatic displays and cinema experiences will keep you out of the midday sun and keep families entertained.

 Plus there are diving experiences for older children and adults as well as water fountains which spray water from the ground in the park outside for little kids to keep cool, so don’t forget your swimming stuff.